lbl-srg/obc/specification/source/verification.rst

 We set up the CDL PI controller parameters such that its performance matches that of the ALC PI controller.
-ALC controller implementation is described in the ALC EIKON software help section, while the info section of the CDL PID controller (``Buildings.Controls.OBC.CDL.Continuous.LimPID``) provides its algorithm and parameters.
+The ALC PID controller implementation is described in the ALC EIKON software help section, while the info section of the CDL PID controller (``Buildings.Controls.OBC.CDL.Continuous.LimPID``) provides its algorithm and parameters.
 ALC controller tracks the temperature in degree Fahrenheit, while the CDL implementation expects inputs in SI units.
-Based on the differences in the implementation and default units, we calculate:
+Based on the differences in the implementation and default units we calculated:

-* the proportional CLD controller gain, :math:`k_{p,cdl}`, as a product of the ALC proportional controller gain, :math:`k_{p,alc}`, and the temperature unit conversion factor,  :math:`u_{T,F,K}`:
+* The proportional CLD controller gain, :math:`k_{p,cdl}`, as a product of the ALC proportional controller gain, :math:`k_{p,alc}`, and the temperature unit conversion factor, :math:`u_{T,F,K}`:

   .. math::

       k_{p,cdl} = u_{T,F,K} k_{p,alc}

-* the time constant of CDL controller integrator using the following ALC controller
+* The time constant of CDL controller integrator using following ALC controller
   parameters: interval (:math:`I_{alc}`), integral gain (:math:`k_{i,alc}`), and the unit conversion factor: